int128/actions-tanpopo/tasks/migrate-biome/README.md

 - `package.json` has Biome packages.
 - `package.json` does not have Prettier and ESLint packages.
-- `pnpm run check` executes Biome check.
-- `biome.json` configuration file is added.
+- Biome configuration file is added.
 - Prettier and ESLint configuration files are removed.
-- `.github/workflows/*.yaml` runs Biome check.
+- CI runs Biome check.

 ## Steps